New York City ethnic enclaves: Irish

 Irish Americans make up approximately 5.3% of New York City's population, composing the second largest non-Hispanic white ethnic group.
 Irish Americans first came to America in colonial years (pre-1776), with immigration rising in the 1820s due to poor living conditions in Ireland.
 But the largest wave of Irish immigration came after the Great Famine in 1845.

 After they came, Irish immigrants often crowded into subdivided homes, only meant for one family, and cellars, attics, and alleys all became home for some Irish immigrants.
 In fact, New York once had more Irish people than Dublin itself.
 The Irish in New York developed a particular reputation for joining the New York City Police Department as well as the New York Fire Department.

 This traditional connection between the Irish-American population and these services is reflected in the continued presence of Emerald Societies that serve as fraternal associations for law enforcement, fire service, and non-uniform civil service agencies.

 Bay Ridge, Brooklyn, was originally developed as a resort for wealthy Manhattanites in 1879, but instead became a family-oriented Italian- and Irish-American community.
 Another large Irish-American community is located in Woodlawn Heights, Bronx, but Woodlawn Heights also has a mix of different ethnic groups.
 One large Irish community in Manhattan was Hell's Kitchen.
 Other sizable Irish-American communities include Belle Harbor and Breezy Point, both in Queens.
 Two big Irish communities are Marine Park and neighboring Gerritsen Beach.
 Another large Irish community can be found on the North Shore of Staten Island in the West Brighton area.

+While very diverse, Woodside and Sunnyside in Queens still maintain a large Irish community, and Western Queens still receives many immigrants from Ireland annually.
+Many Irish bars and restaurants are found along Roosevelt Avenue and Queens Boulevard, and the Emerald Isle Immigration Center in Woodside offers a variety of support services to recent arrivals.
+Once home to Celtic Park, an historic Gaelic Football and Hurling pitch, Western Queens is still home to a thriving GAA community.
+Nearby Maspeth also boasts a strong Irish community, with a mural celebrating the important role Queens residents played in funding and arming the Easter Rebellion in 1916.

 The annual New York City St. Patrick's Day Parade, with over 150,000 participants and 2,000,000 spectators, is a testament to the enduring Irish-American community in New York City that continues to maintain a strong connection to their heritage and culture.